jesse-gonzalez/nai-llm-fleet-infra/README.md

     task sops:decrypt
     ```

-5. Select New Cluster and Download NKE Creds
+5. Select New (or Switching to Existing) Cluster and Download NKE Creds

     ```bash
     eval $(task nke:switch-shell-env) && \